yugabyte/yugabyte-db/docs/content/preview/reference/drivers/csharp/postgres-npgsql-reference.md

 Npgsql is an open source ADO.NET Data Provider for PostgreSQL; it allows programs written in C#, Visual Basic, and F# to access the YugabyteDB server.

-## Quick start
+## Fundamentals

-Learn how to establish a connection to YugabyteDB database and begin CRUD operations using the steps in [Build a C# application](../../../../develop/build-apps/csharp/ysql).
+Learn how to perform common tasks required for C# application development using the Npgsql driver.

-## Download the driver dependency
+### Download the driver dependency

 If you are using Visual Studio IDE, add the Npgsql package to your project as follows: